DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 # Template

 ## Story:
-*User story following "As a...
+*User story should start with "As a user" and follow the "As a...
 I want...
 So that..." format when provided*
 * [User story in standard format (only if provided)]
 * [If incomplete, use only parts given]
 * [Alternative format if user provides differently]
 ```
-Format: Standard three-part structure or as provided
+Format: Standard three-part structure starting with "As a user" or as provided
-Example: As a store manager
+Example: As a user
          I want to view daily sales reports
          So that I can track performance against targets
 ```